How to get a lease

-If the trustee agrees to the lease, they will give you a conditional agreement.
+If the trustee agrees to the lease, they will give you an agreement to lease.
 This outlines any conditions you must satisfy before the trustee will grant the lease.
-These could include the negotiation of an Indigenous land use agreement (ILUA) or survey of the land.
+These could include the negotiation of an Indigenous land use agreement or survey of the land.

-The conditional agreement will also state the rent and other financial considerations, as well as any conditions that must be satisfied after the grant of the lease.
+The agreement to lease will also state the rent and other financial considerations, as well as any conditions that must be satisfied after the grant of the lease.

-Once you have met the conditions, a lease document will be issued.
+Once you have met the conditions, a lease document will be prepared to be signed by you and the trustee.
 This is the final agreement between you and the trustee and will be used to register the lease.